J-O-B/game-project/README.md

 > certain JavaScript elements, such as "getElementByClassName".
 As this browser is now outdated, and this project running smoothly on the newer Microsoft Edge I
 > decided, given this browser is now outdated and obsolete that I would not correct my code to cater for an obsolete service.

 Unwanted Navigation:

 > Probably one of the most strange problems I have come across was this bug.
 On the Social page, there is a button at the bottom of the card labeled Email.
 Connected to this
-> is an event that will bring the user to the contact form if clicked.
-On testing, this button was displaying the "Settings" page when clicked, I was unable to find any reference
+> button is an event that will bring the user to the contact form if clicked.
+On testing, this button was displaying the "Settings" page when clicked, I was unable to find any
-> to why this was happening which is why in the general.js file, I have specifically added "$(".settings").hide();" to stop this from happening.
+> reference to why this was happening which is why in the general.js file, I have specifically added "$(".settings").hide();" to stop this from happening.

 Rotation Of Blocks:

 > This one is still a handful to understand completely, originally I got stuck on this feature so tried multiple possible solutions found on W3 schools, and StackOverflow.
 > Luckily this problem can be solved quite easily by transposing a 2D array and JavaScript will do the hard work!

 --------------------